General information on shelf life for flavouring concentrates.

 Note that when the flavouring concentrates are mixed to a new product with new characteristics, a shelf life must be determined for this new product independently of the incoming raw materials.

 The stability of a flavouring concentrate is affected by many parameters including the composition, the manufacturing process and the storage conditions.
 Some ingredients are rather unstable, one example being the sour flavourings where we often see expiry dates less than 6 months.
 How the flavouring is handled also affects the shelf life.
 A bottled stored at high temperature, in direct sunlight and often opened will have a shorter shelf life than an unopened bottle stored cold and in the dark.

-If you have further questions regarding shelf life for flavouring concentrates, please contact Capella EU´s compliance team at firstname.lastname@example.org.
+If you have further questions regarding shelf life for flavouring concentrates, please contact Efuma´s compliance team at firstname.lastname@example.org.